OlisaNsonwu/diyar/README.md

 ## Overview

-Record linkage and deduplication of individual-level data, such as repeated spells in hospital, or recurrent cases of infection is a common task in epidemiological analysis and other fields of research.

-The `diyar` package aims to provide a simple and flexible implementation of multistage deterministic record linkage and episode grouping.
+Record linkage and distinguishing between index, duplicate and recurrent events is a common task in epidemiological analysis and other fields of research, particularly as part of a case definition.
+Implementing these in `R` can be complex and challenging.
+The `diyar` package provides a convenient and flexible way of doing these in `R`.

 ## Installation